blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 When we say “predict” above we don’t mean in the sense of actually trying to handicap the outcome.
-Instead we intend to estimate the outcome based only on our demographic variables.
+Instead we intend to estimate the outcome based only on geographic and demographic variables.
 So we ignore things like current national sentiment toward either party, whether or not the candidate is an incumbent, etc. Our goal is to isolate something like an intrinsic partisan lean, though we